 What's this?
 A system without physical media?
 It clearly doesn't qualify for this list.
 Yet here I am including it.
 The Stadia suffered from a similar problem to the Dreamcast.
 Everybody (everybody) knew this would be discontinued in 2-3 years.
 That's what Google does.
 They come up with a neat idea, spend an insane amount of money on it, then get bored with it.
 Once the Steam Deck was announced I knew the Stadia was not long for the world.
 They are different things, I get that.
 Ultimately they are both systems to play PC games without a PC.
 The Steam Deck does it in a way that people actually want so it won.

-Hot Wheels Unleashed Game of the Year Edition had the misfortune of being released just hours, or maybe minutes, before Google announced they are shutting the Stadia service down.
-Maybe something in the queue will slip out before the official January 18th, 2023 end-of-life date.
-It seems unlikely but I'm often wrong in these predictions.
+Hot Wheels Unleashed Game of the Year Edition had the misfortune of being released just hours, or maybe minutes, before Google announced they are shutting the Stadia service down on September 29, 2022.
+That was effectively the last release.
+A mere five days before the official January 18th, 2023 end-of-life date Google released Worm Game.
+It's something they used to test the system, given as a parting gift to the last few Stadia players.

-Unlike every other system on this list, once the Stadia service is turned off the games are gone for good.
+Unlike every other system on this list, the death of the Stadia service means the games are gone for good.
 OK, not really.
 They're still on Steam and other similar things.
+Maybe not Worm Game or anything built specifically for the Stadia but most others for sure.
 Google decided to be cool and refund everyone's purchases so no harm no foul.
 Who else does that?
 "Sorry this system didn't work out, here's your money back".
 Sega alone would owe me like $1000.

 Long-Term Forecast - Xbox One